Skip to main content

 Each navigation actions can contain at least the following properties:

-• type (required) - A string which represents the name of the action.
+• type (required) - A string that represents the name of the action.

 • payload (options) - An object containing additional information about the action.
 For example, it will contain name and params for navigate.